s-y-droid/LinearStickyList/README.md

 LinearStickyList is a simple StickyHeader UI component based on ScrollView and LinearLayout.
 It scrolls quickly because there is no rebinding that causes lag when scrolling from off-screen to on-screen, as with RecyclerView.
-It is best suited for UI requirements where the number of elements in the list is small(at most 20) and many Views must be placed in each element.
+It is best suited for UI requirements where the number of elements in the list is small(at most about 20) and many Views must be placed in each element.

 ![a](https://github.com/user-attachments/assets/1f3a52bf-3e7a-427e-a4a0-bd1ae1d831d1)